Topological recursion, symplectic duality, and generalized fully simple maps: Introduction

 \subsection{Acknowledgments}

 A.~A. was supported by the Institute for Basic Science (IBS-R003-D1).
 A.~A. is grateful to IHES for hospitality.
 Research of B.~B. was supported by the ISF grant 876/20.
 P.D.-B. was supported by the Russian Science Foundation (Grant No. 20-71-10073).
 M.K. was supported by the International Laboratory of Cluster Geometry NRU HSE, RF Government grant, ag. № 075-15-2021-608 dated 08.06.2021.
 S.~S. was supported by the Netherlands Organization for Scientific Research.
 All the authors are grateful to the University of Haifa and especially to Alek Vainshtein for hospitality.
+We are also grateful to the anonymous referees for their remarks.